There’s no room for error when deciding what to pack for Iceland…

 - Don’t skimp on the quality of your head and foot gear.
 This will make or break your time in Iceland.
 Out of everything recommend to wear in Iceland, spend your money here!
 Trust me.
 Frozen toes are the WORST.

-- If you’re coming at the height of winter, you’ll need some ski pants!
+- If you’re coming at the height of winter, you’ll need some snow pants!
 These will keep you a bit warmer but most importantly, dry.

 - Iceland is expensive AF.
 If you forget anything, get ready to break into that piggy bank of yours and cut off that left arm.
 The prices are as brutal as the weather.